dmd-program/dmd-100/projects/narrative/narrative_project_social_design_option.md

 You should include the bare minimum listed in this tutorial, but if you want to produce a more advanced hypertext narrative, see the [Twine Wiki](http://twinery.org/wiki/twine2:guide) for more details.

+## Grading

+This project will be assessed according to a project rubric.

 ## Citation
-**Adapted from:** THINK CRITICALLY - ACT CREATIVELY: HARNESSING THE POWER OF FICTION FOR SOCIAL GOOD.
+**This project has been adapted from:** THINK CRITICALLY - ACT CREATIVELY: HARNESSING THE POWER OF FICTION FOR SOCIAL GOOD.
 Accessed on October 10, 2016. http://byanymedia.org/works/mapp/activity-1?path=activities